Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 Step inside and you’ll be greeted with rows of home-bottled pickles, hand-stitched quilts, creaky floorboards, friendly locals, and fresh cucumbers that were picked just that morning.
 They even sell homemade goat cheese and goat fudge!

-And be sure to pick up a loaf of homemade sourdough bread if you are lucky enough to get there before they are sold out.
+Be sure to pick up a loaf of homemade sourdough bread if you are lucky enough to get there before they are sold out.
 It was some of the best sourdough bread I’ve ever had!

-I love that the farmers market reflects the quintessential small-town country living.
+I love that the farmers’ market reflects the quintessential small-town country living.

 While standing in line, I overheard one of the customers asking if they would like some fresh turkey eggs because hers just laid some that morning.

-Another customer was short a few dollars so the cashier said they could mail a check or just swing by later and drop it off.
+Another customer was short a few dollars, so the cashier said they could mail a check or just swing by later and drop it off.

-It was enough to make me want to pack up and move to the Strawberry to enjoy the sweet and simple country life!
+It was enough to make me want to pack up and move to Strawberry to enjoy the sweet and simple country life!

-The market is open Friday-Sunday and they only accept cash.
-Or you can mail a check if you forget because apparently, the honor system is still a thing in this small town.
+The market is open Friday-Sunday, and they only accept cash.
+Or you can mail a check if you forget, because apparently, the honor system is still a thing in this small town.

-Hike a portion of the Arizona Trail
+Hike a Portion of the Arizona Trail

 The Arizona Trail is one of the most iconic trails in Arizona.
 It is 790 miles long, beginning at the Utah border and crossing the entire state before ending at the border of Mexico.